Edward Byrne Memorial Justice Assistance Formula Grant (JAG)

 JAG FEDERAL PROGRAM AREAS AND STATE PRIORITY AREAS

 When applying for JAG funds, applicants must address one of the following Federal Program Areas and one of the following State Priority Areas.
-Projects also identify if they are an Evidence-Based Initiative and/or a Multi-Agency Collaboration to Improve the Criminal Justice System.

 FEDERAL PROGRAM AREAS